 About me, Rogier Creemers

-Media enquiries are welcomed on the following topics: Chinese policy making, Chinese media policy and legislation, Intellectual Property in China, China and the WTO.
+Media enquiries are welcomed on topics including Chinese media and Internet law and policy, Chinese intellectual property law, China and international trade, and China’s integration with international governance.
 Please contact: rogier dot creemers at csls.ox.ac.uk

 Part of the research on which this web site was based has been made possible by a visiting Ph.D. research grant of the China-EU School of Law, from May 2013 onwards, this website is supported by a Rubicon grant of the Netherlands Organization for Scientific Research.